Lung cancer screening logo NEW.png

 • Fylde and Wyre

-Don’t worry if you haven’t received an invite.
-Lung cancer screening is a new programme, and will gradually be rolled out across Lancashire and South Cumbria in the next few years.
+Don’t worry if you haven’t received an invite yet.
+Lung cancer screening is a new programme and is being rolled out gradually across Lancashire and South Cumbria over the next few years.

 If you have any questions about lung cancer screening, please contact our team at lscicb.lungscreening.enquiries@nhs.net